Jay Scott (saxophonist)

+Jay Carrington Scott (1953–2009) was an American saxophone player whose solos were featured on many gold and platinum records of the late 1970s and early 1980s.

+Early life

-Jay Carrington Scott (1953–2009) was a saxophone player whose solos were featured on many gold and platinum records of the late 1970s and early 1980s.
-He was born on March 13, 1952, in Durham, North Carolina, and in 1958, the family moved to East Point, Georgia, where his father worked a government job and moonlighted as an upright bass player.
+Scott was born on March 13, 1952, in Durham, North Carolina, and in 1958, the family moved to East Point, Georgia, where his father worked a government job and moonlighted as an upright bass player.
 Scott's father honed in on Scott’s innate musical talent and ended up buying him a Music Minus One program for the saxophone.
 At nine years of age, Scott started playing saxophone.

-Early life

-Scott's family relocated to St. Thomas, Virgin Islands for work and he continued to seep in the music and culture of the Caribbean.
+Scott's family relocated to St. Thomas, Virgin Islands for work and he continued to take in the music and culture of the Caribbean.
 His Anglican private school – All Saints – did not offer a full band for students.
 When Carnival time came and many of the other schools’ bands were featured in the annual parade, he ended up joining three other bands.

-In 1968, the father again moved the family to Dothan, AL. When young Jay tried to join the Dothan High School band, he was told “no” by the Band Director given his long hair.
+In 1968, the father moved the family to Dothan, Alabama.
+When young Jay tried to join the Dothan High School band, he was told “no” by the Band Director given his long hair.
 Jay found other avenues for musical expression.
 He connected with some of the young black musicians and they played various clubs in the Bottom, the predominantly black area of Dothan.
-They particularly found a home at Buier’s Lounge.
+They particularly found a home at Buier's Lounge.
 It was here where he found his sound which incorporated elements of funk, soul, rhythm and blues, and jazz.
 He was also known for intricate scale work which facilitated his solo playing.